johnpapa/react-book-repo/redux/handling-side-effects-with-sagas.md

 As you can see above there isn't much to it.
 Let's repeat again the steps we need to take for every Saga we write:

-* define a watcher function / listener that listens to a specific action
+* **define a watcher function** / listener that listens to a specific action
-* define a generator function, also called a _worker saga_ that performs AJAX operations or some other asynchronous work and end it all with a call to `put` to relinquish control.
+* **define a generator function**, also called a _worker saga_ that performs AJAX operations or some other asynchronous work and end it all with a call to `put` to relinquish control.

 ### Run the Saga